 Fabio tried his hand at the St. Wolfgang Christmas Market as a blacksmith – and it turned out not so bad.
-There, the real professionals tap letters, numbers and motives as desired onto a horseshoe, which are then ideal as a Christmas present or a good-luck charm for the New Year!
+There, the real professionals hammer letters, numbers and patterns as desired onto a horseshoe, which are then ideal as a Christmas present or a good-luck charm for the New Year!

 #2 A boat ride to Strobl

 On Lake Wolfgang, many boats sail daily between seven piers – among them the one between St. Wolfgang and Strobl.
-This makes a “Christmas market-hopping” ideal and unforgettable.
+This is ideal for “Christmas market-hopping” and makes it unforgettable.
 “Bambini con la Valigia” also opted for a boat trip to Strobl and chugged along on the calm waters from one Christmas market to the next.

 #3 Eating a Farmer’s Doughnut

 The Farmer’s doughnut is the epitome of tradition and Advent.
 It tastes best with sugar and jam.
-Whoever has never tried one, should add it to the top of their Advent To Do’s list.
-The best to try are ones made to granny’s recipe!
+Anyone who has never tried one should add it to the top of their Advent to-do list.
+The best to try are ones made from Granny’s recipe!

 #4 Visit the Perchten exhibition at Lake Mondsee

-Perchten and Krampus’ belong to the pre-Christmas period just as much as the Christmas markets.
-The demonic faces, which can cause some fear, can be seen at the Perchten exhibition at Lake Mondsee in peace and at a safe distance.
+Perchten and Krampuses belong to the pre-Christmas period just as much as the Christmas markets.
+The demonic faces, which can cause some fear, can be seen at a safe distance and in peace at the Perchten exhibition at Lake Mondsee.
 The very brave can try on the heavy masks and feel like a Percht for a short time.

 #5 Ice skating on the Imperial ice

-In the middle of Bad Ischl, in front of the Christmas lit Congress and Theatre House, “Bambini con la Valigia” strapped on their ice skates and took a few rounds on the ice.
-Anyone who needs a break, can get a refreshment at one of the stands all around or watch the others skating from the terrace of the Congress House.
+In the middle of Bad Ischl, in front of the Christmas-lit Congress and Theatre House, “Bambini con la Valigia” strapped on their ice skates and took a few rounds on the ice.
+Anyone who needs a break can get refreshments at one of the stands all around or watch the others skating from the terrace of the Congress House.